xfekke/api-db-assignment/documentation/automatedTesting.md

 Test if the API handles special characters and non-English text correctly in input data and returns responses using an automated testing tool.

 ### Steps:
 1. Implement test code to an existing request that compares the response with the assumed output.
+The code should compare that the attributes in the response matches the data in the database.
 2. Make a GET-request with special characters to get a specified author with special characters in his/hers name.
 - Example: `http://localhost:3000/api/authors?firstName=Åke&lastName=Svensson`